dotnet/csharplang/proposals/record-structs.md

 * A public `get` and `set` auto-property is created.
   An inherited `abstract` property with matching type is overridden.
-  It is an error if the inherited property does not have `public` overridable `get` and `set` accessors.
+  It is an error if the inherited property does not have `public` `get` and `set` accessors.
   The auto-property is initialized to the value of the corresponding primary constructor parameter.
   Attributes can be applied to the synthesized auto-property and its backing field by using `property:` or `field:` targets for attributes syntactically applied to the corresponding record struct parameter.

 ### Deconstruct

-A positional record struct with at least one parameter synthesizes a public void-returning instance method called Deconstruct with an out parameter declaration for each parameter of the primary constructor declaration.
+A positional record struct with at least one parameter synthesizes a public void-returning instance method called `Deconstruct` with an out parameter declaration for each parameter of the primary constructor declaration.
 Each parameter of the Deconstruct method has the same type as the corresponding parameter of the primary constructor declaration.
 The body of the method assigns each parameter of the Deconstruct method